-How many mystery snails are in a tank?
+How many snails in a 10 gallon tank?

 Nerite Snails Facts & Overview

 Many snails have adapted to live in freshwater, so they are ideal tank companions for your tropical freshwater aquarium.

 Nerites are one of the best algae eaters out there.
 They can only survive for 1-2 years and can grow to an inch.
 Snails aren’t very active, but they are peaceful creatures that shouldn’t bother the rest of the fish.

 They can become easy prey, so they are not suitable for an environment full of large predatory fish.

 Snails feed on algae that form on the surfaces of your tank.
 If your tank is low on algae, you may need to add other feed for the animals.
 In this case, wafer food is a good substitute because it can remain at the bottom of the tank until the snail finds it.

 Spinach and lettuce are great alternative foods and inexpensive to commercial products.
 Home recipes even work, but you have to be careful with the amount of food offered, not polluting the tank’s water.
 Overfeeding and underfeeding have different effects on the health of aquatic snails.

 A snail’s anatomy includes a hard spiral shell backed by a muscular “foot” that moves side to side to push the snail forward.

 Different species have different colors and markings, but they both have similar basic shapes and structures.
 Zebra nerite snails have stripes around their shell that point into the center of the coil.